openhab/openhab-jruby/USAGE.md

    Create a file called `jruby.cfg` in `<OPENHAB_CONF>/services/` with the following content:

    ```
-   org.openhab.automation.jrubyscripting:gems=openhab-jrubyscripting=~>5.0
+   org.openhab.automation.jrubyscripting:gems=openhab-scripting=~>5.0
    org.openhab.automation.jrubyscripting:require=openhab/dsl
    ```

-   This configuration with the openhab-jrubyscripting gem specified with [pessimistic versioning](https://thoughtbot.com/blog/rubys-pessimistic-operator) will install any version of openhab-jrubyscripting greater than or equal to 5.0 but less than 6.0.
+   This configuration with the openhab-scripting gem specified with [pessimistic versioning](https://thoughtbot.com/blog/rubys-pessimistic-operator) will install any version of openhab-scripting greater than or equal to 5.0 but less than 6.0.
    On system restart if any (non-breaking) new versions of the library are available they will automatically be installed.

 ### Upgrading <!-- omit from toc -->

 Depending on the versioning selected in the `jruby.cfg` or the gems list in the user interface, upgrading will either be automatic after an openHAB restart or manual.
 For manual upgrades select the exact version of the gem.
-For example, `org.openhab.automation.jrubyscripting:gems=openhab-jrubyscripting=5.0.0` will install and stay at version 5.0.0.
+For example, `org.openhab.automation.jrubyscripting:gems=openhab-scripting=5.0.0` will install and stay at version 5.0.0.
-To upgrade to version 5.0.1, change the configuration to `org.openhab.automation.jrubyscripting:gems=openhab-jrubyscripting=5.0.1`.
+To upgrade to version 5.0.1, change the configuration to `org.openhab.automation.jrubyscripting:gems=openhab-scripting=5.0.1`.
-To automatically upgrade the gem, it is recommended to use pessimistic versioning: `org.openhab.automation.jrubyscripting:gems=openhab-jrubyscripting=~>5.0`.
+To automatically upgrade the gem, it is recommended to use pessimistic versioning: `org.openhab.automation.jrubyscripting:gems=openhab-scripting=~>5.0`.
 This will install at least version 5.0 and on every restart automatically install any version that is less than 6.0.
 This ensures that fixes and new features are available without introducing any breaking changes.